bflad/giraffe-collectd/README.md

 ### Installation ###

+* Create a "collectd" Giraffe dashboard from its repository
 * Save giraffe-collectd.py to a useful location
 * Ensure giraffe-collectd.py configuration at top is correct for your environment
 * Run giraffe-collectd.py (or better yet setup a crontab)